Matcha Tea: All You Need to Know

 Location of Leaves on the Tea Bush as a Clue to Taste & Quality

-Obviously, as we move toward lower, older tea leaves, the flavour becomes bolder and more bitter, and the quality of the resulting green tea powder may be affected.
+Obviously, as we move toward lower, older tea leaves, the flavour becomes bolder and more bitter, affecting the quality of the resulting green tea powder.

 What Does Matcha Tea Taste Like?